mlesicko/epic-split/readme.md

 # Epic Split
-Epic Split: How to Stretch Your Inner Thigh is [Random WikiHow Game Jam](https://itch.io/jam/random-wikihow-jam) by Loggerdale Productions
+**Epic Split: How to Stretch Your Inner Thighs** is [Random WikiHow Jam](https://itch.io/jam/random-wikihow-jam) game by Loggerdale Productions

 ## Attributions
 This game would not have been possible without: